leonelgalan/site/_posts/2020-04-24-ansible-raspberry-pi.md

 * My latest project is a timelapse camera / humidity and temperature sensor to keep track of my new sourdough starter: "Paco" and its offspring levains, naturally called "Paquito"
 * I was growing some chili peppers from seeds and used a Raspberry Pi with the SenseHat's display as a dashboard of sorts; I wanted to measure the soil humidity, air temperature/humidity, and light
-* I build hat for a Raspberry Pi Zero W, with a NoIR camera and a custom IR lamp (three super bright leds)The led can be controlled through one of the GPIO pins, so it can be turn on and off with the camera
+* I build hat for a Raspberry Pi Zero W, with a NoIR camera and a custom IR lamp (three super bright LED)The led can be controlled through one of the GPIO pins, so it can be turn on and off with the camera
 * There is one behind my office TV that boots into Chrome's Kiosk mode with a business dashboard
 * There is another behind my living room TV that orchestrates local media: sync to computers, local and remote backups.
 Because it's always running it's always doing something else: track temperature, internet speed, etc.